alexholmes/hdfs-file-slurper/README.md

                                host and port settings in your
                                core-site.xml file.
  -x,--threads <arg>            The number of worker threads.
+(Optional) -y,--create-lzo-index         If the compression codec is
+                               com.hadoop.compression.lzo.LzopCodec,  an
+                               index file will be created post transfer.
+                               (Optional)
-(Optional) -z,--work-script <arg>        A shell script which can be called to after
+ -z,--work-script <arg>        A shell script which can be called to after
                                the file is moved into the work directory but before it is copied to the